werew/frittomisto/README.md

 Welcome to FrittoMisto, a Python module with a Fried Mix of utilities to enhance your day to day coding experience.
 <br>
 <br>
-Please note that FrittoMisto is currently at its very verge and not througly tested.
+Please note that FrittoMisto is currently at its very verge and not thoroughly tested.
 We invite you to explore, experiment, share your feedback or, even better, contribute! 👩‍🍳
 </div>
 <br>
 <br>